Downloadable Visual Assets

 Accessibility – a high-altitude experience for everyone

 The new facility and all exterior walkways are fully accessible to people of all ages and abilities.
 Plus, hiking isn’t the only way to the top of America’s Mountain.
-Visitors can reach the summit from the comfort of their own vehicle, join one of the many tour groups that journey to the top, or ride the soon-to-reopen Cog Railway.
+Visitors can reach the summit from the comfort of their own vehicle, join one of the many tour groups that journey to the top, or ride the Cog Railway.
 Once visitors reach the summit, a network of walkways, designed with gradual elevation changes and resting areas, seamlessly accommodate people with disabilities and help mitigate the fatigue that can occur at high altitude.

 Brand new tracks, brand new ride